dulilun/dulilun/README.md

 # Employment
-- Assistant Professor of ISOM, Hong Kong University of Science and Technology, 2015-present
+- Assistant Professor of ISOM, Hong Kong University of Science and Technology, 2015-2023
+- Incoming Associate Professor (with tenure), Department of Management Sciences, City University of Hong Kong, 2023--

 # Research Interests
 - Large-Scale inference